imoscovitz/wittgenstein/README.md

 # wittgenstein

-_And is there not also the case where we play and -- make up the rules as we go along?
+_And is there not also the case where we play and--make up the rules as we go along?
   -Ludwig Wittgenstein_

 ![the duck-rabbit](https://github.com/imoscovitz/wittgenstein/blob/master/duck-rabbit.jpg)